bitovi/app-staffing-api/README.md

 ## Testing

 The migrations need to run before you'll be able to debug the tests.
 Run `npm test` and all of your dreams will come true.

+## Open the docs

+Once you have the app running, as noted above, you can read the documentation at `/docs`.